 They named their rapidly-growing “baby” Canvas.

 Canvas tests all of its concepts in the open-space loft of its founders, called The Lab.
-Retrofitted with stage lighting and designed to be a flex-space capable of seating up to 100 people, The Lab received a generous upgrade in 2012: a rebuilt 1887 Steinway grand piano, on long-term loan by a donor who believed in Canvas’s mission to introduce a new kind of programming.
+Retrofitted with stage lighting and designed to be a flex-space capable of seating up to 100 people, The Lab received an unexpected and generous gift in 2012: a rebuilt 1887 Steinway grand piano, on long-term loan by a donor who believed in Canvas’s mission to introduce a new kind of programming.

-Canvas’s original programming started getting attention from the outside world.
-Their unique tribute to the music behind Jim Henson’s beloved Muppet characters - presented in The Lab with a string quartet and rhythm section - earned a commission to be developed into a full-length program for orchestra and youth choir.
+Canvas’s unique tribute to the music behind Jim Henson’s beloved Muppet characters - presented in The Lab with a string quartet and rhythm section - earned a commission to be developed into a full-length program for orchestra and youth choir.
 In a short span of time, Canvas’s original holiday show was requested by a corporate office as a gift to their partners and staff.
 And their program featuring music written by Dutch Jewish composers during World War 2 played to a sold-out audience of 600 at a synagogue, including four Holocaust survivors.

-Since its beginnings as a music party in 2007, Canvas has presented twenty-nine unique Lab shows to 1500 different audience members.
-They have featured the artistry and work of over 100 musicians, composers, artists, historians, scientists and craftspeople.
+Since its beginnings, Canvas has featured the artistry and work of over 100 musicians, composers, artists, historians, scientists and craftspeople.
 Programs have crossed genres, instrumentation and collaboration types.